Our Frank

-"Our Frank" is a song by English singer Morrissey, released on 11 February 1991 by His Master's Voice as the lead single from his second solo studio album, Kill Uncle (1991).
+"Our Frank" is a song by the English singer Morrissey, released on 11 February 1991 by His Master's Voice as the lead single from his second solo studio album, Kill Uncle (1991).
 Written by Morrissey and Mark E. Nevin and produced by Clive Langer and Alan Winstanley, the single peaked at number 26 on the UK Singles Chart.
 Retrospective commentary has described the track as a buoyant, sardonic opener to Kill Uncle that plays to Morrissey’s wry lyrical persona.

 It was the lowest any Morrissey single had charted since his first release "Suedehead" in 1988.
 The accompanying video shows Morrissey surrounded by skinheads in a park.
 The video was not included on the 1992 The Malady Lingers On video compilation.

-Background and composition

-Commenting on the reissue of Kill Uncle, Marc Hogan of Pitchfork characterized "Our Frank" as a "buoyant alt-pop opener" whose sardonic lyric voice sets the album’s tone.